cakephp/docs/en/core-libraries/components/cookie.rst

 method.
 It also includes a host of delicious icing to make coding cookies in your controllers very convenient.
-Before attempting to use the CookieComponent, you must make sure that 'Cookie' is listed in your controllers' $components array.
+Before attempting to use the CookieComponent, you must make sure that 'Cookie' is listed in your controller's $components array.

 Controller Setup